Using the ThinLinc Desktop Customizer¶

 The languages that should be configurable are set by editing the space-separated list in the parameter

-, which means that the TLDC will allow you to set the default name and the name in Swedish.- Command
+/utils/tl-desktop-customizer/desktop_languages.
+The default value of this parameter issv, which means that the TLDC will allow you to set the default name and the name in Swedish.- Command

 This specifies the command to run to start the application.
 Enter the path to the command followed by any arguments in the Command box.
-The input box follows bash syntax rules.
+The input box follows Bash syntax rules.

 Example:

-- Path to icon file
+/usr/bin/my_program --fullscreen --title "My title"- Path to icon file

 The filename of the icon for the application.
 If the icon is available in one of the directories where your desktop environment looks for icons, just the filename without the extension can be given.
 Otherwise, the complete path must be specified.